Teacher in front of a whiteboard facing a student

 Federal Indian Policy

-The second eLearning course on Federal Indian Policy is available at https://mndepted.instructure.com/register using code 4JR34P.
-Educators who complete this course can earn one continuing education unit (CEU) credit.
+Educators who complete the second eLearning course on Federal Indian Policy can earn one continuing education unit (CEU) credit.